If you compost, you already toss banana peels and other kitchen scraps into your compost pile or compost bin.

-Chop up a banana peel and place it in a plastic container with a lid.
-Large yogurt tubs, margarine tubs and the like are good candidates for this task.
+Chop up banana peels and place them in a plastic container with a lid.
+Large yogurt tubs, margarine tubs, and the like are good candidates for this task.

 Cover the banana peel with apple cider vinegar and place the lid on the tub.
 Punch holes in the lid large enough for flies to get in (you may want to do this before placing the lid on the tub!)